EmilDafinov/AD_Akka_Http/README.md

 The db would be running on port 32771.
 However you can map it to a different port if you'd like.

+See initdb.sh if you would like to know how the db is configured.

 Configuration
 -------------
 The application configuration can be found in